PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Pagination
 ----------
-The method :attr:`pagerduty.APISession.iter_all` returns an iterator that yields results from an endpoint that returns a wrapped collection of resources.
+The method :attr:`pagerduty.RestApiV2Client.iter_all` returns an iterator that yields results from an endpoint that returns a wrapped collection of resources.
 By default it will use classic, a.k.a. numeric pagination.
-If the endpoint supports cursor-based pagination, it will use :attr:`pagerduty.APISession.iter_cursor` to iterate through results instead.
-The methods :attr:`pagerduty.APISession.list_all` and :attr:`pagerduty.APISession.dict_all` will request all pages of the collection and return the results as a list or dictionary, respectively.
+If the endpoint supports cursor-based pagination, it will use :attr:`pagerduty.RestApiV2Client.iter_cursor` to iterate through results instead.
+The methods :attr:`pagerduty.RestApiV2Client.list_all` and :attr:`pagerduty.RestApiV2Client.dict_all` will request all pages of the collection and return the results as a list or dictionary, respectively.

 Pagination functions require that the API endpoint being requested have entity